SCIENCE & DATA

 The Klimato labeling system

-The Klimato labels give two key pieces of information: the absolute CO2e emissions per serving (kg CO2e/serving) and a rating (A-E) based on the carbon intensity which is the carbon footprint (CF) of a standardized full-size meal of 400g.
-This allows for fair comparison between servings with different portion sizes.
-The reference value of the full-size meal is calculated considering the recommended amount of food that corresponds to a healthy and sustainable diet recommended by the EAT-Lancet Commission and that a meal accounts for 30% of the daily intake.
+The Klimato labels provide two critical pieces of information: the absolute CO2e emissions per serving (kg CO2e/serving) and a rating (A-E) based on the carbon intensity—the carbon footprint (CF) of a standardized full-size meal weighing 400g.
+This approach ensures fair comparison between servings of different portion sizes.

 To rate the dishes, we calculate their carbon intensity, that is the CF value of the dish normalized to 400g.
 Depending on the carbon intensity, the dish is then rated based on the following tiers: